 Chateau Rieussec History, Overview

 Chateau Rieussec got its start when it was founded by an order of Carmelite monks.
 Like many Bordeaux wine properties, the estate was confiscated during the French Revolution.
 This led to an auction around 1790 when it was sold to the Marheilhac family.
-At the time, they owned Chateau La Louviere, located in Pessac Leognan.
-Interestingly.
-Chateau La Louviere was also confiscated during the French Revolution from an order of Monks.

 Following the 1855 Classification, Rieussec passed through numerous owners including the Gasqueton family.
 The Gasqueton family also owned Chateau Calon Segur in St. Estephe.
 This was followed by numerous changes in ownership until it was purchased by Alain Vuillier.